ProjectIndoor/projectindoorweb/doc/backend.md

 ![PreProcessing Service](./images/PreProcessing.PNG)

-The only difference once again lies within the implementation and offered interface itself.
+The only difference once again lies within the implementation and within the offered interface itself.
 Just like in the other services, all internal functionalities are inside the associated internal package.

+How does one now use these available functionalities of this application?
+The following chapter tries to answer this question by showing a workflow example which showcases when and how to call these services and how they interact with each other.

 ### Example Workflow